Arcticfox

 Arcticfox is a science fiction tank simulation video game developed by Dynamix and published by Electronic Arts in 1986.
 It was published in Europe by Ariolasoft.
-A sequel to Dynamix's Stellar 7, Arcticfox was developed for the Amiga as one of the platform's first titles but was quickly ported to other platforms including the Atari ST, Commodore 64, ZX Spectrum, MS-DOS and Apple II.
+A sequel to Dynamix's Stellar 7, it was released on Atari ST, Commodore 64, ZX Spectrum, MS-DOS, and Apple II.
 A third game was released in the series in 1991 titled Nova 9: The Return of Gir Draxon.

 The game is set in a fictional 2005 where aliens have taken over Antarctica in an attempt to steal the Earth's oxygen.
 The player is sent to eradicate the intruders using a new super tank codenamed Arcticfox.

 Arcticfox's design team at Dynamix went on to produce The Incredible Machine and Red Baron.

 Gameplay

 The player must pilot the tank into enemy territory with the goal of knocking out the alien base.
 The player uses the tank's abilities to destroy the aliens' ships and equipment.
 The Arcticfox tank is equipped with a cannon, guided missiles, land mines, and is outfitted with radar, a GPS device, and fore and aft viewscreens.
 The player fights a variety of enemy units including planes, tanks, bunkers and communication towers.

 The vantage point for the game is the cockpit of the Arcticfox tank.
 The player can see out of the main viewscreen as well as the tank's sundry features such as the radar screen.
 The view also shows the character's hand on the joystick which moves in accordance with the tank's movements.
 Enemy targets are visible on the view screens and on radar.